hamishwillee/PX4-user_guide/ru/advanced_config/advanced_flight_controller_orientation_leveling.md

 # Advanced Flight Controller Orientation Tuning

-The orientation and horizon level may be fine-tuned manually with parameters to correct for sensor board small misalignment or minor calibration errors.
+The orientation and horizoddn level may be fine-tuned manually with parameters to correct for sensor board small misalignment or minor calibration errors.

 :::note
 These instructions are not recommended for regular users.
 For basic settings stick to the instructions linked below: